preames/public-notes/unintended-instructions.rst

 One last bit of complexity comes up with the interpretation of bytes in the (misaligned) stream which don't decode to any known instruction.
 Unfortunately, the key part of that statement is the word "known".
 Unfortunately, it's been well established in the literature that just because a byte sequence isn't *documented* as having meaning does not mean it will not have *effects*.
 It turns out that real processor behavior can and does differ from the documentation.
 For instance:

 * Various generations of Intel processors differ in their handling of redundant or duplicate prefix bytes on instructions.
 As a result, without knowing the exact processor executing the byte stream, it's impossible to accurately decode such a case.
 For this particular case, thankfully all known behaviors either ignore the redundant prefixes or generate an illegal instruction fault.
-* On certain VIA processors the byte sequence "0f3f" happens to transfer control to a highly privileged co-processor despite not being a documented valid instruction.
-While this is an extreme example, it's not unreasonable to expect processors to have unexpected behavior when executing garbage bytes.
-This has in fact been reasonable well documented (e.g. sandshifter)
+* On certain VIA processors the byte sequence ``0f3f`` will transfer control to a highly privileged co-processor despite not being a documented valid instruction.
+* While the last case is an extreme example, it's not unreasonable to expect processors to have unexpected behavior when executing garbage bytes.
+This has in fact been reasonable well documented (e.g. sandsifter)

 As a result, depending on our threat model, we may need to take great care when handling garbage bytes appearing in a misaligned stream.
 At a minimum, an appropriate paranoid engineer is advised *not* to assume that executing garbage bytes will deterministic fault.
 Allowing for fallthrough is probably enough, but in principle there's nothing preventing those unknown effects from including control flow or other arbitrary processor side effects.
-In practice, all of the work I can find ignores this issue - which is probably fine in practice, but leaves at least a conceptual hole to be aware of.

 Applications
 ------------